Exmar Shipmanagement

-EXMAR Ship Management is a Belgian maritime company.
-It was established in 1991 from the shipping activities of the CMB group, Compagnie Maritime Belge, established in 1895 as a diversifie shipping group with headquarters in Antwerp, Belgium.
+EXMAR Ship Management is a Belgian registered maritime company.
+It was established in 1991 as part of the shipping activities of the Compagnie Maritime Belge group.
+Compagnie Maritime Belge was established in 1895 as a diversified shipping group with its headquarters in Antwerp, Belgium.

-When the CMB shareholders decided on the de-merger of the company by spinning off its Gas Transport Business into a new Belgian listed public limited liability company, EXMAR Shipmanagement NV became a 100% affiliate of Exmar NV.
+When the CMB shareholders decided on the de-merger of the company by spinning off its Gas Transport Business into a new Belgian listed public limited liability company, EXMAR Shipmanagement NV became a full affiliate of Exmar NV.

 Services

 The ship management company of the EXMAR Group offers ship management services to the maritime industry.
 These services include: